 Leatherstocking Golf Course (3 - 5 hours) Seasonal

 Start the weekend by hitting the greens!
 Rated one of the best courses in the region by Zagat, Leatherstocking Golf Course offers 18-holes of challenging play and is considered one of the East's most scenic golfing locations with its sweeping views of Lake Otsego.
 After a round, compare scores over a meal at the Leatherstocking Grill while taking in fairway and lake views.
 Lessons and clinics can be arranged in advance along with tee times.

 Village Shopping (1 - 3 hours)

 Head downtown to Main Street Cooperstown to take in the small-town charm noted by the likes of Architectural Digest and MSN.com.
-There's lots to discover in this famed, one-stoplight town, including Where It All Began Bat Company and the Cooperstown Farmers' Market.
-Don't miss the historic Doubleday Baseball Field and reach out the Friends of Doubleday for a tour!
+There is a lot to discover in this famed, one-stoplight town, including Where It All Began Bat Company and the Cooperstown Farmers' Market.
+Don't miss the historic Doubleday Baseball Field and reach out to the Friends of Doubleday for a tour!
 And, definitely make time to enjoy a meal at one of the many great dining options in town ranging from casual coffee shops to farm-to-table and international cuisine.

 The Village of Museums (1 - 3 hours each) Seasonal

 You can’t come to Cooperstown without sliding into the National Baseball Hall of Fame and Museum...it’s almost a right of passage as an American.
 And they don’t call Cooperstown the Village of Museums just for kicks!
 While here you must visit the Fenimore Art Museum and The Farmers’ Museum.
 Both offer special events, workshops and often classes, even in the off-season, so don’t miss out!